 If the magazine becomes dirty, it should be disassembled and thoroughly cleaned.
+All RUGER® .45 Auto (.45 ACP) magazines are manufactured with a snap-on base.
 The following disassembly instructions apply:

 Snap-On Base - Use a punch to press in on the magazine spring seat where it protrudes into the hole in the magazine floorplate.
 Slide the magazine floorplate toward the front of the magazine, taking care to prevent the forcible ejection of the magazine spring seat and compressed magazine spring.
 Withdraw the magazine spring seat and magazine spring from the magazine body.
 Turn magazine upside down and remove magazine follower.
 Reassemble in reverse order.